produdez/sparkimental/docs/spark-cluster-setup.md

     ```

 4. In your local machine, go to `localhost:8888` and input the access token/password to start working
-5. (Note) make sure you select your wanted python environment as kernel in the notebook ([Ref](https://towardsdatascience.com/get-your-conda-environment-to-show-in-jupyter-notebooks-the-easy-way-17010b76e874))
+5. (🗒️ Note) make sure you select your wanted python environment as kernel in the notebook ([Ref](https://towardsdatascience.com/get-your-conda-environment-to-show-in-jupyter-notebooks-the-easy-way-17010b76e874))

     ```python
     conda activate spakimental # if not already